flotiq/flotiq-docs/docs/Deep-Dives/metaapi.md

 title: Flotiq and Meta-API integration | Flotiq docs
-description: Use Flotiq and Meta-API to integrate your data with any API
+description: This tutorial shows how to use Flotiq and Meta-API to integrate with another API

 # Flotiq + Meta-API + Google Spreadsheets use case